igorcferreiradev/Weather-App/README.md

 # Weather-App
 This project is a weather application built using JavaScript, HTML, and CSS that allows users to check the current weather of any city in the world.

-The app uses the OpenWeatherMap API to fetch real-time weather data, displaying it in a visually engaging and user-friendly way.
+It retrieves real-time weather information from the OpenWeatherMap API and presents it in an intuitive and visually appealing interface.

 Features: